This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

 Criterion 2: Number of People

-Here are the minimum recommended areas according to mattress size:
+Here are the minimum recommended areas by mattress format:

 |---|---|